hevc-extended-term-frame-referencing/hevc_extended_term_frame_referencing/README.md

 ## Generate encoder configuration file
-In order to produce an encoder sequenc-level configuration file which contains the coding structure use
+In order to produce an encoder sequenc-level configuration file which contains the coding structure of all frames within a GOP run

 ```
 python cfg_hevc_sequence_level_reference_frames.py --slist=./OrderedFrames.txt --gop=1200 --active=20 --stitch=16